kanidm/kanidm/book/src/developers/designs/access_control_defaults.md

 # Access Control Defaults

- * Do we need some kind of permission atoms to allow certain tasks?
+- Do we need some kind of permission atoms to allow certain tasks?

+## Use Cases:

+- User sign-up portal (need service account that can create users and do cred reset)
+- Role for service account generation.
+- Remote backup - this account should be able to trigger and retrieve a backup
+- Groups should be able to be changed by a managing group (managed by)
+- IP limits on accounts?

+- Users need to not be able to see other users.
+  - Means the user can't read member attr, but can see groups + group info.

+- Anonymous needs to be able to be blocked more easily.
+- Enable disable self-mail write
+- Enable disable self-name-change

+## To achieve

+- IP access limits
+- Managed By rules
+- Better group specification syntax (not filters)

 ## Domain Admin